Logo

 Alexander Haig served as the head of a consulting firm and hosted the television program World Business Review.

-Alexander Haig initially attended Saint Joseph's Preparatory School in Philadelphia, Pennsylvania, on scholarship; when it was withdrawn due to poor academic performance, he transferred to Lower Merion High School in Ardmore, Pennsylvania, from which he graduated in 1942.
+Alexander Haig initially attended Saint Joseph's Preparatory School in Philadelphia, Pennsylvania, on a scholarship; when he was withdrawn due to poor academic performance, he transferred to Lower Merion High School in Ardmore, Pennsylvania, where he graduated in 1942.

 Alexander Haig later served with the X Corps, as aide to MacArthur's chief of staff, General Edward Almond, who awarded Alexander Haig two Silver Stars and a Bronze Star with Valor device.